Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Houston vs. East Carolina College Football Odds, Plays and Insights

-Oddsmakers heavily favor the Houston Cougars (5-1, 0-0 AAC) when they host the East Carolina Pirates (3-3, 0-0 AAC) on Saturday, October 23, 2021 in a matchup between AAC foes at John O'Quinn Field at TDECU Stadium.
+Oddsmakers heavily favor the Houston Cougars (5-1, 0-0 AAC) when they host the East Carolina Pirates (3-3, 0-0 AAC) on Saturday, October 23, 2021 in a matchup between AAC opponents at John O'Quinn Field at TDECU Stadium.
 Houston is favored by 13.5 points.
-The contest's over/under is 58.
+The point total for the contest is set at 58.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.